The fate of the spin polaron in the 1D antiferromagnets: Summary and outlook

-In this work we discussed the extent to which the concept of the spin polaron, well-known from the studies of a single hole in 2D antiferromagnets~\cite{Shr88}, can be applied to the single hole problem in the 1D antiferromagnets.
-We find that {\it only} in the 1D SU(2) symmetric limit the spin polaron is unstable to spin-charge separation due to the critical value of the magnon-magnon interaction.
-In contrast, the spin polaron quasiparticle is stable in the real {\it quasi}-1D antiferromagnets such as SrCuO$_2$, Sr$_2$CuO$_3$ or KCuF$_3$.
+In this work we discussed the extent to which the concept of the spin polaron, well-known from the studies of a single hole in 2D antiferromagnets~\cite{Shr88}, can be applied to the single hole problem in the 1D antiferromagnets. \kw{We find that {\it only} in the `purely' 1D case {\it and} with a continuous symmetry of the spin interactions the spin polaron is unstable to spin-charge separation.} In contrast, the spin polaron quasiparticle is stable in the real {\it quasi}-1D antiferromagnets such as SrCuO$_2$, Sr$_2$CuO$_3$ or KCuF$_3$. \kw{In fact, the spin polaron spectral function matches well all of the so-far observed ARPES spectra of these compounds~\cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06}.}

-The obtained results are completely in line with the concept which stems from the boson-fermion toy-model calculations of Ref.~\cite{Wrzosek2023}: these suggest that a fermionic quasiparticle {\it may} collapse once an electron is coupled to bosons whose energy reaches zero for {\it some} of the sites (while the converse is not true).
-On the other hand, the surprising robustness of the spin polaron leaves us with an {\it open question} whether this simple picture can be used to study also the higher-dimensional highly-doped antiferromagnets {\it beyond} the collapse of the long-range order.
+\kw{We explain that the spin polaron collapse, and consequently onset of the spin-charge separation, in the 1D $t$--$J$ model follows from the interplay of two mechanisms.
+First, the magnetic excitations are gapless in the 1D Heisenberg model due to the critical value of the magnon-magnon attraction in this model.
+Second, the single hole experiences nonzero coupling to the gapless magnons: This is facilitated by an effectively fermionic nature of magnons in 1D that follows from their hard-core constraint.
+These two conditions are rather special to 1D and hard to realise in higher dimensions.
+This suggests a robust spin polaron in all $t$--$J$-like models that are not strictly 1D.
+In particular, the spin polaron might be a good quasiparticle in the {\it quasi}-2D doped antiferromagnets, even once the magnetic long-range order collapses due to high hole doping.
+We leave the latter hypothesis as an important open problem for future studies.}